 Belarusian writer Andrei Zhvaleuski, who continues to live in Belarus, wrote an article about the nation’s situation during Russia’s military aggression against Ukraine from the territory of their country.
-In his text, he addresses Ukrainians, citizens of democratic countries and Belarusians themselves.
+In his text, he addresses Ukrainians, citizens of democratic countries, and Belarusians themselves.
 We are publishing excerpts from the article.

 Ukraine needs concrete help.
 I can only say to them: “We are trying.
 Not only are we going out to protest, which we haven’t done for more than a year.
 Not only are we going to jail – 800 people were detained, which would correspond to 3,500 in Ukraine.
-Our partisans are not inactive.
+Our guerrillas are not inactive.
 It’s a drop in the bucket so far, but… And now I’m tempted to make excuses again.
 I will not.
 Ukraine is not in the mood for excuses.
-I just ask you to believe – we do what we can.
+I just ask you to believe – we are doing what we can.
 Yes, we can do little, but it is not our fault, it is our woe.

-And why it is our woe must be explained to another group of readers, those who have grown up in real democracies.
+And why it is our woe must be explained to another group of readers, those who have grown up in true democracies.
 Or those who are so used to it that they genuinely don’t understand, “Why don’t you depose your Lukashenko?”

 An immigrant acquaintance in the US once told me how American students studied Stalinist repression.
-“What is this nonsense?”
-They were indignant.
+“What is this nonsense?” they were indignant.
 “Why did they allow it?
 Why were they sent to concentration camps?
 If they sent me to a concentration camp, there’s no way I would have gone!”
-(Mind you, this is not a joke, but a real-life quote.)
+(Mind you, this is not a joke but a real-life quote.)
 Now, your indignation sounds about the same to a Belarusian.
 You keep thinking that we are exaggerating when we talk about concentration camps.

 We are not.

 Keep in mind, dear citizens of democracies, that I live in a country of 9.5 million, where there are more than 1,000 political prisoners.
 In Germany, with the same scale of repressions, there would be almost 9,000.
 In the United States – 34,000.
-Try to keep it in mind that Belarus is a country with no law at all.
+Try to keep in mind that Belarus is a country with no law at all.
 In his New Year’s report, Belarus’ Prosecutor General boasted that 1,600 people were convicted in “political” cases in 2021, and not a single trial ended in acquittal.

 (Why do I say “more than 1,000” political prisoners, and the prosecutor says 1,600?
 Our human rights activists, some of whom are behind bars, are very scrupulous when they declare a person a political prisoner.
 Too scrupulous, if you ask me.)
-In short, dear people spoiled by democracy, every time you say “Why didn’t Belarusians…”, we hear “I wouldn’t have gone to a concentration camp”.
+In short, dear people spoiled by democracy, every time you say, “Why didn’t Belarusians…”, we hear, “I wouldn’t have gone to a concentration camp”.

 What are we guilty of?